cloudmesh-community/book/chapters/faas/openfaas.md

 ```

 Functions need to be specified in a YAML file created to indicate what to build and deploy onto the OpenFaas cluster.
-YAML file will look like below
+YAML file should be created as follows

 ```yaml
 provider: